Skip to content

 2. Tap to start the calibration flow

-Use this when your screen is too broken to navigate the UI, or when the calibration option doesn’t appear in Settings.
+Use this when your screen is too damaged to navigate the UI.
+It’s the least error-prone of the offline methods because it doesn’t require hand-editing JSON.

 1. SSH into your device